badsyntax/richardwillis.info/blog/setup-s3-cloudfront-cdn.md

     DEST_DIR: '_next/static'
 ```

+## Debugging Lambda errors

+You might be getting 502 "LambdaValidationError from cloudfront" or 503 "LambdaExecutionError from cloudfront" errors when attempting to request your assets.
+The underlying errors are displayed in Cloudwatch, but you *need to be in the correct region (closest to you) to find the correct logs*.

 ## Conclusion

+Goddamn this was a frustrating process.
+I originally assumed it would be easy to connect Cloudfront to S3 and everything should "just work" as these services are built to work well together.
+How wrong I was, and the devil is always in the details.
+I spent a long time getting this to work, much longer than I initially thought it'd take.

 While this setup is somewhat complicated, it's a good approach for offloading file serving to the Edge where it will be quicker to download for all users across all locations.
 This also keeps the runtime server focusing on runtime request handling instead of file serving.